 Worst thing about it – Sadly the usability of the device goes down due to the discomfort in typing, so something like updating your LinkedIn profile, writing a big email or a blog is out of question.

 The good ol’ laptop which used to be the most exciting thing in the late 90s now appear much more humble.
 But lets agree on the fact that the mobile phones, tablets or phablets are not a replacement for a laptop.
-However, laptop sales being affected because of these devices is a different story altogether.
+However, laptop sales being affected because of these devices tell a different story altogether.
 Then again, you just cannot rely on a tablet or a phone for your excel files or official email attachments.
 In my case, I need to manage my websites and thus laptop has no replacement at all.

 Best thing about it – The sturdiness, comfort of usage, software, storage space and the sheer computing power.